 Many people feel that they can handle a workers’ compensation claim by themselves, but it is important to remember that this is still a legal process and you can easily forfeit rights and benefits if you do not have all of the necessary information and act properly.

-The lawyers at Bellenot & Boufford, LLC, have over 22 years of experience helping clients navigate the workers' compensation process successfully in Fairfield County, New Haven County and the surrounding areas of Connecticut.
+The Newtown lawyers at Bellenot & Boufford, LLC, have over 50 years of combined experience helping clients navigate the workers’ compensation process successfully in Fairfield County, New Haven County and the surrounding areas of Connecticut.
 Our experience can help you find peace of mind.

 It is important to remember that workers’ compensation is not a full recovery system.
 It is more of a safety net.
 Your average weekly earnings for the year before you were injured, along with your tax filing status, will be used to calculate the weekly benefits you are entitled to receive.
 The type and amount of benefits you receive are dependent upon your medical status and vary throughout the duration of your case.
 The attorneys at Bellenot & Boufford constantly monitor your medical and benefit status to make sure you are receiving all treatment and compensation you are entitled to.